zdravkov/kendo-docs/api/dataviz/map.md

         });
     </script>

-### layers.extent `Array`
+### layers.extent `Array|kendo.dataviz.map.Extent`

 Specifies the extent of the region covered by this layer.
 The layer will be hidden when the specified area is out of view.

 Accepts a four-element array that specifies the extent covered by this layer:

-    1. North-West latitude
-    1. North-West longitude
-    1. South-East latitude
-    1. South-East longitude

-Alternatively, you can provide:

-* an array of two `kendo.dataviz.map.Location` instances
-* a `kendo.dataviz.map.Extent` instance
+North-West lat, longitude, South-East latitude, longitude.

 If not specified, the layer is always visible.